micmejia/bible-dump/NKJV/Ezekiel/Ezek 45.md

 It shall be a holy _section_ of the land, belonging to the priests, the ministers of the sanctuary, who come near to minister to the Lord; it shall be a place for their houses and a holy place for the sanctuary.

 ###### 5
-_An area_ twenty-five thousand _cubits_ long and ten thousand wide shall belong to the Levites, the ministers of the [^a]temple; they shall have twenty[^b] chambers as a possession. ## Properties of the City and the Prince
+_An area_ twenty-five thousand _cubits_ long and ten thousand wide shall belong to the Levites, the ministers of the temple; they shall have twenty chambers as a possession. ## Properties of the City and the Prince

 ###### 6
 "You shall appoint as the property of the city _an area_ five thousand _cubits_ wide and twenty-five thousand long, adjacent to the district of the holy _section;_ it shall belong to the whole house of Israel.